 Juniors or seniors proposing a major or minor in Peace and Conflict Studies should consult with the Program Coordinator and submit a revised Sophomore Plan.

-Majors may count no more than three credits from off-campus, while minors may count no more than two credits from off-campus toward completing their peace and conflict studies major.
+Majors may count no more than three credits from off-campus, while minors may count no more than two credits.

 Please visit "The Honors Experience" and follow the requirements for Interdisciplinary Minors and Honors.